Life Expectancy and Recovery: How Getting Help Adds Years to Your Life

-According to the Centers for Disease Control and Prevention (CDC), excessive alcohol use shortens people's lives by 26 years.
-AUD is a leading cause of preventable deaths in the U.S.
+According to the Centers for Disease Control and Prevention (CDC), about 178,000 people die each year from drinking excessively.
+Alcohol use disorder (AUD) is a leading cause of preventable deaths in the U.S. The stages of AUD that can lead to premature death include:

-The life expectancy of heavy drinkers continually declines as we age.
+The life expectancy of heavy drinkers continually declines as they age.
 That's because alcohol consumption can worsen existing health problems, harm physical and mental health and dangerously interact with medications.
+Alcohol can also make it seem as though you're aging faster by causing:

 • Dehydration and wrinkles